Prevention & Treatment

 PREVENTING & TREATING PRETERM LABOR

-Cervical length at approximately 24 weeks into a pregnancy is an excellent indicator, if not the best indicator, of a pregnant woman's risk of preterm birth.
+Multiple studies have shown that cervical length at approximately 20 to 24 weeks into a pregnancy is the strongest indicator of a pregnant woman's risk of preterm birth.
 The length of the cervix is most accurately measured by transvaginal ultrasound, which your doctor may not consider doing unless you specifically request it.
 Normal cervical length is 4 to 5 cm when not pregnant.

 One study found that at 24 weeks gestation, the average cervical length is 3.5 cm.
 When cervical length is less than 2.2 cm, women face a 20 percent probability of preterm delivery.
 (Source: The Length of the Cervix and the Risk of Spontaneous Premature Delivery.
 New England Journal of Medicine; February 29, 1996; Vol. 334, Number 9: 567-572.)